Saint Columba Altarpiece: Adoration of the Magi

 The central panel is dominated by the central figures of Mary and Saint Joseph, framed by the three Magi and their attendants to the right.
 The Magi are arranged in a descending, diagonal and rhythmic order, with the most senior of the kings kneeling to hold the Christ Child's feet while raising the child's hands to his lips.
 The stable seems to be in ruin, but has walls that connect to buildings in the foreground.
+The stable's central piller in the rear has a crucifix with Jesus hanging on the cross.

 The donor is on the left of the panel, kneeling and cramped behind Joseph.
 He holds prayer beads and leans against the shed wall.
 He is depicted as a devout witness to the nativity, and is placed in front of the nearest part of a detailed and expansive cityscape that extends across the top portion of most of the panel.
 The city view on the panel's left contain a number of small figures walking along a steep pathway that winds downwards towards the stable.
 Goethe described this view of the city in 1816 as "full of streets and houses, bustle and industry."

 A small crucifix hangs on the pillar behind Mary's head, even though the scene takes place 33–36 years before the death of Jesus Christ.